 A major in Biology with emphasis in General Biology or Cellular and Molecular Biology requires 122 semester hours, of which 33 must be in biological course work.
-Seniors who have demonstrated high achievements in their major courses are encouraged to take Biology 4190, an honors research course.
+One year of college-level German, French, or Spanish must be included.
+Seniors who have demonstrated high achievements in their major courses are encouraged to take Biology 4190, an honors research program.
 This course offers an opportunity to gain experience in research under the direction of the Departmental faculty.